moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/tableau_desk.md

 ### **Step 3: Access Integration Options**

-After selecting a data product, navigate to the **Access Options** tab.
+After selecting Sales360 data product, navigate to the **Access Options** tab.
 Within this tab, various methods to access and interact with the data product can be found, including the **BI Sync** tab, where **Tableau Desktop** is located.

 <center>
 <img src="/interfaces/data_product_hub/activation/bi_sync/Screenshot%20from%202024-09-21%2000-14-20.png" alt="DPH" style="width:40rem; border: 1px solid black;" />